Nebius-Academy/boltz2-mk8s/tutorial.md

-# Guide: Boltz-2 Inference on Nebius MK8s with GPU and Shared Filesystem
+# Guide: Boltz-2 inference on Managed Service for Kubernetes® cluster with shared filesystem

-**Boltz-2** is an open-source biomolecular foundation model for predicting both complex 3D structures and binding affinities.
+[Boltz-2](https://github.com/jwohlwend/boltz) is an open-source biomolecular foundation model for predicting both complex 3D structures and binding affinities.
 It enables accurate and fast *in silico* screening for drug discovery, matching the accuracy of physics-based free-energy perturbation (FEP) methods while running up to 1000x faster.

-This guide explains how to set up a [Kubernetes](https://kubernetes.io/) cluster with a GPU and a shared filesystem on Nebius, and run **Boltz-2** inference.
+This guide explains how to set up a Managed Service for [Kubernetes](https://kubernetes.io/) cluster and shared filesystem in Nebius AI Cloud, and run Boltz-2 inference.

-The typical inference time is about **40–60 seconds per protein–ligand pair**, which means that with parallel execution on multiple GPUs, large batches of predictions can be completed in minutes.
-For example, with **16 parallel GPU tasks**, you can process around **1,000 pairs per hour**.
+The typical inference time is about 40–60 seconds per protein–ligand pair, which means that with parallel execution on multiple GPUs, large batches of predictions can be completed in hours.
+For example, with 16 parallel GPU tasks, you can process around 1,000 pairs per hour.

 ---

 ## 1. Prepare your environment

-In this section, you will install and configure all necessary command-line tools to manage Nebius AI Cloud resources and Kubernetes clusters from your local environment.
+In this section, you will install and configure all necessary command-line tools to manage Nebius AI Cloud resources and Kubernetes cluster from your local environment.

-### Install the CLIs and tools
+### Install the command line interfaces and tools

-In this guide, you will run commands in your terminal to create and manage **Nebius AI Cloud** resources.
-First, install the required CLIs and tools using the copy-and-paste commands provided in the following steps.
+Install the required command line interfaces (CLIs) and tools using the copy-and-paste commands provided in the following steps:

 <details>
 <summary>Ubuntu (x86-64)</summary>